 Carson City at Night – neon photography

 Finish out the day with a stroll towards the casinos of downtown Carson City.
 The Nugget and Cactus Jack’s both have really cool, vintage lights and neons to light up the night.
 While inside it may be a bit loud and smoky, the exterior is bright and fun.
-This part of Carson City is great for photography, especially if you can catch it after the rain.
+Photographing this part of Carson City is one of the best things to do, especially if you can catch it after the rain.

 Day 2 – Hiking, History & Hot Springs in Carson City